|

 Horowitz and Vitale also owned Joe

-property, acquired about a year before
+Lynch's property, acquired about a

-the murder and purchased at a
+year before the murder and purchased

-far lower price than the property's
+at a far lower price than the

-worth.
+property's worth.
 Yet Daniel Horowitz

 immediately claimed in the media after